Bachelor of Science in Mathematics - Statistics Option

 - Three units of MATH 75 (or MATH 75A) also will satisfy the G.E.
 Foundation B4 requirement.

 It is strongly recommended, to all math majors, to have an advising session at least once a semester.
-See the department chair for assignment to an adviser.
+If you do not have an assigned advisor, please talk to the staff at the Mathematics department office (PB 381).

 All courses required as prerequisites for a mathematics course must be completed with a grade of C or better before registration will be permitted.
 All courses taken to fulfill major or minor requirements must be completed with a grade of C or better.